pablodecm/paper-inferno/paper/paper.md

 defined for each benchmark and conditioned on the true value of the parameters of $s=50$, $r=0.0$,
 $\lambda=3.0$ and $b=1000$.

+A supervised machine learning model can be trained to discriminate signal and background, considering parameters $r$ and $\lambda$ fixed, as a way to obtain a variable transformation that is informative about the mixture fraction or $s$.
+The output of such a model are class probabilities
+$c_b$ and $c_s$ given an observation $\boldsymbol{x}$, the latter will asymptotically tend to the optimal classifier from [@Eq:opt_clf] given enough data and a flexible enough model.
+The classification output is a powerful learned feature that can be used as a summary statistic; but its construction ignores the effect of the nuisance parameters.

 \begin{table}
   \caption{Definition of the different statistical